What Was the USSR’s Perspective on the Berlin Wall?

 4. Impact on Diplomatic Relations

-The construction of the Berlin Wall strained diplomatic relations between the USSR and Western powers, particularly the United States.
-Western countries strongly condemned the wall as a violation of human rights and free movement.
+The construction of the Berlin Wall affect the relations of the USSR with the west especially America.
+It was criticized by Western countries that considered the wall as violation of rights of individuals and freedom of movement.

 Conclusion